dluks/tls2trees-pipeline/README.md

 ### 5. INSTANCE SEGMENTATION

 Performs instance segmentation on the classified PLY files using `instance_seg_tile` (which in turn calls `TLS2trees/tls2trees/instance.py`)

+### 6. QSM GENERATION

+1. Convert your extracted trees into `.csv` files using `ply2txt.sh`
+2. Generate the un-optimized and optimized QSMs using `TreeQSM/src/run_qsm.m`.
+2. Calculate biomass of the resulting tree models using `TreeQSM/src/calculate_biomass.m`

 ## Pipeline Variables